AN-2001/libASCII/README.md

 ![gif!](https://github.com/0Cufox0/libASCII/blob/main/docs/metaballs_1.gif)

 ## dependencies
-- libgd: for outputting images, added an option to compile without it if you only want to output to terminals.
+- libgd: for outputting images
+- libudev: for setting up input handling

 ## how to install:
 - run `make` to compile
 - after compiling you can simply link your programs with libascii.a, alternatively **not recommended** you can run `make install` and link with it like any other library

 ## how to use
 check out the examples!
 each one can be compiled with `make`